TheGogy/dotfiles-hyprland/README.md

 # dotfiles-hyprland
 A collection of my dotfiles for the Hyprland compositor for Wayland.
 Some of it looks kinda cool I guess.
 Sorry about not making this a bit more official looking, this is more of a place for me to store all this if I want to get this working on another device, and to share the files with my friends.
 Feel free to take anything.
 A lot of this is taken from other various dotfiles I have found and liked.
+They're not particularly consistent but it's a config I like.

 No guarantees that any of this works on your machine.
 If it doesn't, then please don't bug me on it.